Xelbor/NameZero/README.md

 # NameZero

 NameZero - is a firmware for ESP32 family devices.
 This firmware until not ready for usage, but I'm working on it.
-It will include a Sub-GHZ, IR, BruteForcing, RFID(NFC and 125khz Reader/Writer/Emulator), WiFi Attacks, BLE Attacks, BadUSB, third party applications and much more.
+It will include a Sub-GHZ, IR, BruteForcing, RFID(NFC and 125khz Reader/Writer/Emulator), WiFi Attacks, BLE Attacks, BadUSB, third party applications, terminal(only for cardputer) and much more.

 # How to install this?